 - 7389: Business Services, Not Elsewhere Classified

 A similar classification system known as NAICS (the Northern American Classification System) is a list of six-digit codes used by federal statistical agencies to classify business establishments.
 The classification system aims to gather, analyze, and publish statistical information about similar types of businesses and their impacts on the U.S. economy.

 Penny Auction merchants use the following NAICS codes:

 - 454111: Electronic Shopping

 - 454112: Electronic Auctions

 Visit the United States Census Bureau to view the complete NAICS code list.

 We Approve Penny Auction Businesses

-We can find you the perfect, high volume merchant account for your penny auction website.
-If you can keep your chargeback rate below 3% we can set you up with a merchant account in as little as 3 days.
+We can provide the perfect, high volume merchant account for your Penny Auction website.
+If your chargeback rate is below 3%, we can set you up with a merchant account in as little as 3 days.